commercetools/ui-kit/README.md

 #### Importing CSS variables

-When you are developing your application using the UI Kit components, chances you want to use the same design tokens as our design system.
+When you are developing your application using UI Kit components, chances you want to use the same design tokens as our design system.
 We provide them through both **CSS variables** and **JavaScript variables**.

 <details>
 <summary>Show details</summary>